emilsharkov/CLISoundCloudDownloader/README.md

 # CLISoundCloudDownloader

-CLISoundCloudDownloader is a Node.js command-line interface for downloading mp3 files from the music platform SoundCloud
+CLISoundCloudDownloader is a Node.js command-line interface for downloading mp3 files from the music platform SoundCloud by using the SoundCloud-Scraper API

 ## Requirements